 - While carrying a wallet, keep your IDs separate so that you don’t lose them.

 Hong Kong is not just a place to go, it’s an experience.
 The pulsing heart of this gleaming urban centre is full of delights for young travellers, couples, and families.
-Keep these simple tips for Hong Kong travel in mind to make it a memorable trip (in a good way).
+Book your personalized Hong Kong holiday package with TravelTriangle and keep these simple tips for Hong Kong travel in mind to make it a memorable trip (in a good way).

 Further Read: Nightlife In Hong Kong: 10 Must Visit Places